Anderson Cottage

 Photo: AgnosticPreachersKid, CC BY-SA 3.0.

 The Basilica of the National Shrine of the Immaculate Conception is a Catholic minor basilica and national shrine in Washington D.C.
-It is the largest Catholic church building in North America and is also the tallest habitable building in Washington, D.C.
+It is the largest Catholic church building in North America and the tallest habitable building in Washington, D.C.
 Basilica of the National Shrine of the Immaculate Conception is situated 2,800 feet east of Anderson Cottage.

 Saint John Paul II National Shrine